7 Basic Things To Know About Bonds

 - Government – Such bonds are issued by Central and state governments to obtain funds for infrastructural development projects.
 These bonds are issued under RBI’s supervision, wherein GOI pays the principal after the maturity period and is obliged to pay a specific interest during it.
 Government bonds are usually tax-free, and investors falling under a higher tax bracket can buy such bonds.

 - Corporate – Companies issue bonds when they need investors to fund their business operations, expansion, machinery purchasing, etc. These bonds usually offer higher returns than their government counterparts.
 Moreover, a bond with a lower credit rating offers higher returns.

 - Municipal – Muni bonds or Municipal bonds are issued by the Urban Local Bodies of the State to fund projects for socio-economic infrastructural developments and building bridges, roads, hospitals, educational institutes, libraries, and other public facilities.
 Investors can choose either General Obligation Bonds (GO) or Revenue Bonds.

-Investors can consider reliable online platforms like KredX to buy such bonds in small quantities and diversify their portfolio.
+Investors can consider reliable online platforms to buy such bonds in small quantities and diversify their portfolio.

 Bonds add safety and provide a fixed source of income to investors.
 The profit may not be as high as investments in stocks, but there is a minimal risk of losing investments.
 Even though companies may default, there is always the surety of receiving a significant portion back.
 Government and municipal bonds rarely default.
 Investors must also peruse the other factors before investing to decide which option is most suitable to their requirements judiciously.